-Bananas are a vulnerable crop.
+The world’s bananas are at risk.
 A volcanic island might protect them.

 | Los Llanos de Aridane, Spain